autumn-birds/tcphydra-python/docs/PLUGINS.md

 # Plugins

+**NB: This file isn't really documentation as much as it is a clumsy attempt at figuring out how this would work before I implemented it.
+Not saying the current way works better, but the code itself calls some things by different names and in general is not described by the below.**

 An extension mechanism.

 If connecting from multiple places is the most useful part of running a proxy, this might be the other most useful part -- being able to easily write code that interacts with the connections.